Home

 If you are looking for a thorough analysis of seated posture, this is not the book for you.
 It provides a unique and multidisciplinary perspective on the context of seating, but – please – take her review of the ergonomics research on sitting postures and seating design with a heavy dose of salt.
 Or skip it entirely.

-Rani Lueder, CPE has consulted in workplace ergonomics and product design research for over 25 years.
+Rani Lueder has consulted in occupational ergonomics and product design research since 1982.
 Her activities in sitting and seating include co-organizing the Second International Symposium on Seating, held in Tokyo.
-Her second edited book, on sitting postures (from Taylor & Francis), is sold worldwide.
-She continues to consult on an extended retainer with Waseda University (Human Posture lab near Tokyo) and with the Japan Institute of Human Posture Research for over a decade.
-She served on the seating subcommittee for the American National Standard ANSI BSR/HFES 100.
-She has consulted in the research and design of over 350 lines of seating and other products that support posture.
-She recently edited the book Ergonomics for Children: Designing products and places for toddlers to teens (2008, Taylor & Francis).
+Her second edited book, on sitting postures (Taylor & Francis), is sold worldwide.
+Since 1988, she continues to consult on sitting posture on extended retainer for a range of organizations in Japan.
+She served on the seating subcommittee for the American National Standard Institute guideline ANSI HFES 100-2007.
+She has consulted in the design of more than 250 lines of seat design and other products that support posture.
+She edited the book Ergonomics for Children; Designing products & places for toddlers to teens (2008, Taylor & Francis)

 Rethinking sitting htm pdf zip